dd-post/mangadex_fetcher/README.md

 Finished download of title 'Jahy-sama wa Kujikenai!'.
 ```

 Finally, it should be noted that none of the above operations will overwrite any existing data.
-To force a redownload or a rebuild of the `.cbz` archives, delete the files which need to be removed manually.
+To force a redownload or a rebuild of the `.cbz` archives, delete the files which need to be replaced manually.

 ### Miscellaneous Topics
 ---
  - Thanks to all library developers for creating such useful tools.
  - Additional thanks to MangaDex for making their API public.
 If you've got an extra PC and the bandwidth, please support their [MangaDex@Home Project](https://mangadex.org/thread/262074).
  - If you find a bug or would like to request a feature, please create an issue.
  - For anyone who looks at the code, sorry for the mess.
-It's like a garbled mixure of C and C++.
+It's like a garbled mixture of C and C++.
+ - It should be pointed out that this was developed for Linux machines.
+It is likely that you can get this working on Windows by running it in WSL or by replacing Linux-specific for Windows code, but I have nothing to check that on.